sixth-sensei/sixth-sensei.github.io/posts/pg/posts/Hub.md

 ![](https://i.imgur.com/M4AiPru.png)

-First of all on the new popped-up browser you should see a link make sure to copy the link has this is the location we are uploading our reverse shell to
+First of all on the new popped-up browser you should see a link make sure to copy the link as this is the location we are uploading our reverse shell to

 ![](https://i.imgur.com/3VTOOg5.png)